jgosmann/jgosmann.de/content/about/00-software-developer.md

 process started for me early with submissions to student computer science competitions that were judged primarily on the raw source code.
 Sometimes more important than writing new code is fixing bugs in existing code.
-In these cases it is important to me to locate and resolve the root case, rather than covering up the symptoms.
+In these cases it is important to me to locate and resolve the root cause, rather than covering up the symptoms.

 These days I primarily write Python code as it is awesome for the quick